brouberol/phable/README.md

   --help     Show this message and exit.

 Commands:
-  assign     Assign one or multiple task ids to a username comment    Add a comment to a task create     Create a new task move       Move one or several task on their current project board show       Show task details subscribe  Subscribe to one or multiple task ids
+  assign             Assign one or multiple task ids to a username cache              Manage internal cache comment            Add a comment to a task config             Manage phable config create             Create a new task list               Lists and filter tasks move               Move one or several task on their current project board report-done-tasks  Print the details of all tasks in the `from` column and move them to the `to` column. show               Show task details subscribe          Subscribe to one or multiple task ids
 ```

 ## Setup